mvysny/mvysny.github.io/_posts/2023-1-12-vaadin-blocking-dialogs.md

 If the event loop gets blocked in any way (e.g. by a long-running network call, which we can emulate simply by calling `Thread.sleep(10000)`), Swing app freezes - it won't respond to any mouse clicks, the windows won't move, and it will appear completely dead.

-The blocking dialog apparently blocks the event loop from the execution, since it awaits for the user to press a button before returning e.g. 0 for yes.
-That raises a question: if a blocking dialog apparently blocks the event loop, how come that the app still responds to the clicks on the "Yes"/"No" button?
-The solution of this problem is as follows: the `JOptionPane.showConfirmDialog()` function runs a nested event loop which processes UI events until one of the buttons get clicked.
+The blocking dialog, as its name says, blocks the event loop from the execution.
+It awaits for the user to press a button before returning e.g. 0 for 'yes'.
+That raises a question: if the blocking dialog blocks the event loop, how come that the app still responds to the clicks on the "Yes"/"No" button?
+The solution of this problem is as follows: the `JOptionPane.showConfirmDialog()` function runs a nested event loop which processes UI events until one of the buttons gets clicked.
-That way, the `JOptionPane.showConfirmDialog()` function blocks until a button is clicked, but the app still responds to events since the event loop is in fact running, even if it's running temporarily inside the `showConfirmDialog()` function.
+That is the reason why the app still responds to events: the event loop is in fact still running, it's just running temporarily inside the `showConfirmDialog()` function.

 Can we do the same thing with Vaadin?